-Following the consummation of this offering, we intend to file a registration statement on Form S-8 under the Securities Act covering 6,161,135 shares of our common stock reserved for issuance under our stock option plans and other stock options and rights granted to members of management.
+Following the consummation of this offering, we intend to file a registration statement on Form S-8 under the Securities Act covering shares of our common stock reserved for issuance under our stock option plans.
 We expect the registration statement to be filed soon after the date of this prospectus and to become effective automatically upon filing.
 Accordingly, our common stock registered under the registration statement will, subject to vesting provisions and volume limitations applicable to our affiliates under the Securities Act, be available for sale in the open market immediately, subject to the 180-day lock-up agreements described above.